mihailfox/proxmox-openapi/.github/actions/proxmox-openapi-artifacts/README.md

 # Proxmox OpenAPI Artifacts Action

-This JavaScript action runs the automation pipeline that scrapes, normalizes, and packages the Proxmox OpenAPI artifacts.
-It is bundled for Node.js 24 and can run in both GitHub-hosted and self-hosted environments.
+This composite action runs the automation pipeline that scrapes, normalizes, and packages the Proxmox OpenAPI artifacts.
+It executes with Node.js 24 and can run in both GitHub-hosted and self-hosted environments.

 ## Requirements
 - Node.js 24 runner image (GitHub-hosted `ubuntu-latest` is supported).